skijit/notes/programming/dotnet/aspnet/webapi-core2.md

 #### Validation
 - you can assign validation properties on model classes
+- Domain Model or DTO objects can have fields which, for reasons of Normalization, etc aren't in the Data Model
+  - Calculated fields
+  - Concatenate fields
+  - etc.
 - Check `ModelState` and `return BadRequest(ModelState)` if necessary
   - this will return info about the validation issue
   - also see `TryValidateModel()`
+- Extra validation: call ModelState.AddModelError("FieldName", "Your Custom Validation Msg") when you spot a validation fail
+  - This lets you keep using ModelState for all validation concerns - not just what is conveniently attribute based

 #### Patch
 - Here's how to handle the a Json Patch document on the BE